-U.S. Appeals court preserves partial access to abortion pill, but with tighter rules
+U.S. appeals court preserves partial access to abortion pill, but with tighter rules

 Late last week, U.S. District Judge Matthew Kacsmaryk sided with anti-abortion rights groups that sued the Food and Drug Administration over its approval of the abortion pill mifepristone.
 He issued a ruling that would invalidate the drug's approval beginning this Friday unless the appeals court intervenes.

-On Monday, the Department of Justice asked the 5th U.S. Circuit Court of Appeals for an emergency stay of Kacsmaryk's decision while the court hears the case.
+On Monday, the Department of Justice asked the Fifth Circuit for an emergency stay of Kacsmaryk's decision while the court hears the case.

 In their request, Justice Department lawyers argued that "the district court upended decades of reliance by blocking FDA's approval of mifepristone and depriving patients of access to this safe and effective treatment, based on the court's own misguided assessment of the drug's safety."